onqtam/headjack/src/others_list.md

 !!!!!

 With Farcaster, content is directory-certified and cannot be fully self-authenticating because if the directory to which the on-chain account points to goes away - so does the credibility for any piece of data by that account - no way to cache proofs.
 Furthermore, directories can be tampered with and currently it's up to the p2p network to keep track if any malicious changes happen

+farcaster - their model can work even without the p2p nodes - aggregators can be built that talk directly to host directories

+farcaster can be built on top of Headjack but not everything that can be built on Headjack can on Farcaster

+Farcaster is the best team in the space.

 -->

 Their architecture: [link](https://github.com/farcasterxyz/protocol).
 The account registry is on a blockchain and everything else is off-chain.